redhym/Data-Analysis-Projects/Crime Data Analysis in New Zealand.md

-**This project we’re going to analyse crime victimisation in New Zealand.
+** In this project we’re going to analyse crime victimisation in New Zealand.
 This dataset includes details of where and at what times of the day and week crime occurs.**

 >The data can be download from the below link: